 Job arrays are an efficient mechanism of managing a collection of batch jobs with identical resource requirements.
 Most Slurm commands can manage job arrays either as individual elements (tasks) or as a single entity (e.g. delete an entire job array in a single command).

 MPI use depends upon the type of MPI being used.
-There are three fundamentally different modes of operation used by these various MPI implementation.
+There are three fundamentally different modes of operation used by these various MPI implementations.

 - Slurm creates a resource allocation for the job and then mpirun launches tasks using Slurm's infrastructure (older versions of OpenMPI).

 - Slurm creates a resource allocation for the job and then mpirun launches tasks using some mechanism other than Slurm, such as SSH or RSH.
-These tasks initiated outside of Slurm's monitoring or control.
+These tasks are initiated outside of Slurm's monitoring or control.
 Slurm's epilog should be configured to purge these tasks when the job's allocation is relinquished.
 The use of pam_slurm_adopt is also strongly recommended.

 Links to instructions for using several varieties of MPI with Slurm are provided below.